Lifestyle Diseases: Welcome to Our Modern World!

-Let’s start with physical activities: Let’s integrate it more in our everyday life!
+Let’s start with physical activities: Let’s integrate them more into our everyday life!

 “You are what you eat” – a simple yet brilliant statement.
 Our body responds to the food we give it.
 Let’s take a look at what is good for us.
 Diet is an incredibly complex topic that you can not work off with two or three lines in a blog article.
 Everyone is individual.
 And just as unique is the diet for everyone.
 Standardized 0815 diets are not recommendable.